wassimk/elgato-light/README.md

 # elgato-light

-This is a CLI tool to control an Elgato light.
-It also works for any of their key lights.
+This is a CLI tool designed to control an Elgato light.

-The Elgato Control Central software rarely detects my Elgato Ring Light, and I'm at my wits' end trying to find out why.
-I've tried everything, including a separate 2.4 GHz wireless network.

-During troubleshooting, I learned it always has an IP address and never loses a network connection.
-That's what led me to find its interface.
-So, here we are.
-I will control it with this CLI tool via Raycast on macOS.
+As someone who uses an Elgato Ring Light, I struggled with the Elgato Control Central software, which often fails to detect my light.
+After countless attempts to fix the issue, including setting up a 2.4 GHz network specifically for the light, I finally found a solution.

+During my troubleshooting, I discovered that the light consistently holds an IP address, ensuring its continuous connection to the network.
+This revelation led me to delve deeper into the light's interface, ultimately resulting in the development of this CLI tool.

+This tool can be used stand-alone, but I designed it primarily for use within an extension with [Raycast](https://www.raycast.com) on macOS.
+That extension is available in the [raycast-elgato-light](https://github.com/wassimk/raycast-elgato-light) repository.

 ### Usage

-It's a CLI tool with my Elgato light IP address of *192.168.0.25*, brightness, and temperature hard-coded as the defaults.
+The CLI tool has my Elgato light IP address of *192.168.0.25*, preferred brightness, and temperature hard-coded as the defaults.

 ```shell
 elgato-light on